(Article 2 of 3 in the Gospel Revealed series)

 Christ crucified is also in all the Fall Holy Days.

-Brethren, the purpose of these three “Gospel Revealed” articles is to have us, as God’s people, focus on the centrality of “Christ crucified” in our lives, in our instruction and in our understanding as we worship in spirit and in truth, yielding to God’s Spirit within us, maturing us to the perfection of agape love.
+Brethren, the purpose in my writing these three “Gospel Revealed” articles is to have us, as God’s people, focus on the centrality of “Christ crucified” in our lives, in our instruction and in our understanding as we worship in spirit and in truth.
 “Christ crucified”, the “Lamb slain”, is the trunk of the tree of the Gospel and it’s central in revealing what our focus needs to be during the festival seasons.
 It brings more appreciation and joy during the feast days as we celebrate our relationship with God our Father and His Son, Jesus Christ, through whom we have reconciliation, adoption and hope.

-As we follow these instructions Christ gave us through Paul’s and the other Apostle’s writings, especially during the 3 festival seasons, let’s remember our calling.
+As we follow the instructions Christ gave us through Paul’s and the other Apostle’s writings, especially during the 3 festival seasons, let’s remember our calling.
 That’s what God instructed the Israelites to do.
 During the 3 festival seasons the Israelites were told to remember their calling; how God saved them in their exodus from Egypt when they ate unleavened bread, dwelt in tabernacles at Succoth and went through the Red Sea to Mt.
 Sinai.
+These 3 festival seasons were freedom festivals.
 So likewise, the festival seasons for us under the new covenant should be a time for us to remember our calling.
 For each of us we are to remember how our Savior, our Passover, our Rock at our baptism brought us out of a life of sin to walk in newness of life through His Spirit.
+Let’s also rejoice during the fall festival season when we put off our earthly tabernacles and inherit eternal life in God’s kingdom.
 During these 3 festival seasons let’s observe them in remembrance of Him– the author and finisher of our faith who endured the cross, our Savior, Jesus Christ.
 What Christ did (Passover), is doing (Pentecost) and will do (Tabernacles) should be the primary focus of the 3 holy day seasons.
-Through Him we have justification (Passover), sanctification (Pentecost) and will have glorification at His coming (Tabernacles).
+Again, through Him we have justification (Passover), sanctification (Pentecost) and will have glorification at His coming (Tabernacles).
 We can rejoice during these 3 festival seasons because He came (Passover), He has come (Pentecost) and He is coming again (Tabernacles).
 He was (Passover), yet is (Pentecost) and is to come (Tabernacles).
 He’s our yesterday (Passover), today (Pentecost) and forever (Tabernacles).
 He is the reason for the season of the Holy Days.

 Written by Lee Lisman